OlegApanovich/import-products-from-gsheet-for-woo-importer/README.md

 8. That all.
 If you set all settings properly you will receive success connection message with link to standard woocommerce import page where you can process import products with your google sheet file ![](assets/screenshot-20.png)

-### 2 "Manual Connect" method with assertion client_secret json code.
+### 2 method.
+"Manual Connect" with assertion client_secret json code.

 1. Set your standard woocommerce import file to google drive.